 Provides administrative regulations that are essential to recipients' understanding of discretionary grants cooperative agreements

-Searchable database site of U.S. Supreme Court decisions, Federal Circuit Court opinions and 9th Circuit Court (which includes California)
+Searchable database site of U.S. Supreme Court decisions, Federal Circuit Court opinions, and 9th Circuit Court decisions (which includes California)

 - Congressional & Legislative Information: